valsamovich/java/README.md

 Constructor
 -----------
 **Constructors** are the methods which are used to initiliaze objects.
-They are called or invoced when an object of class is created and can't be called explicitly.
+They are called or invoked when an object of class is created and can't be called explicitly.
 It is optional to write constructor mehtod in a class but due to therir utility they are used.

 - Constructor is a method that has the same name as the class.
 - It is executed when an object is created.